-Governing Law: The qualifications to be met by individuals to be employed by the school.
+Governing Law: The qualifications to be met by individuals to be employed by the charter school.

-California Education Code Section 47605.6(b)(5)(F)
+California Education Code Section 47605(c)(5)(E)

 GENERAL QUALIFICATIONS OF SCHOOL EMPLOYEES

 Urban Montessori shall be nonsectarian in its employment practices and all other operations.
 The School shall not discriminate against any individual (employee or pupil) on the basis of ethnicity, national origin, gender or disability or any of the characteristics listed in Education Code Section 220.